Written by Avantika Gaur · Published February 16, 2026 · Updated April 16, 2026 · 18 min read

 |---|---|---|

-💡 Pro Tip: If you live in a satellite city, check with your employer's HR policy.
-While most companies treat metropolitan region satellite cities as metro for HRA, there's no official IT Department clarification.
+Pro Tip: If you live in a satellite city near any of the 8 metros, check with your employer's HR policy.
+While most companies treat metropolitan region satellite cities as metro for HRA, official clarification is limited.
 Some conservative companies may apply non-metro rates to be safe.
 Always verify before planning your tax savings.

 HRA Exemption Calculation Formula (Recap)